 The core problems with legacy schedulers are that they don’t scale easily (or at all) and they add complexity and they require inefficient workarounds to keep them running.
-Further, they hide undocumented processes that hinder the collaboration and cross-system interoperability needed to support today’s digital businesses.
+Further, they hide undocumented processes that hinder the collaboration and hybrid environment interoperability needed to support today’s digital businesses.
 That collaboration is critical to success.

 As the EMA research shows, the traditional uses of workload automation in IT operations will continue to be important for many users, but there are a growing number of use cases of workload automation for broader IT and business process automation.